Banking in the Netherlands

 How can I open a bank account?

-The major retail banks in the Netherlands that have their website available in English are ABN AMRO and ING Bank (limited information in English).
-Others in Dutch are Rabobank and SNS.
+The major retail banks in the Netherlands having their websites in English are ABN AMRO and ING Bank (limited information in English).

 What are the requirements to open up a bank account?